nihole/ACY/README.md

 This project provides a tool to collect the individual API requests into a single POSTMAN collection.

-1. Go to the folder postman
+1. Go to the folder <a href="https://github.com/nihole/ACY/tree/master/postman">postman</a>
 ```
 cd postman
 ```